MagicDuck/grug-far.nvim/README.md

 require('grug-far').grug_far(opts)
 ```
 or if you would like to pre-fill current visual selection as the search text:
-(note, includes first line only and will also set `--fixed-strings` flag as selection can contain special characters)
+(note, this will also set `--fixed-strings` flag as selection can contain special characters)
 ```
 require('grug-far').with_visual_selection(opts)
 ```